Research and Scholarly Highlights

 In order to make classroom experiences successful in interesting youth in STEM careers, students must be able to view the content as personally meaningful and connect it to real-world concerns.
 Developing a sense of purpose may increase students’ motivation to learn by helping them to see how the knowledge they gain in school will be useful in the future to make an impact in the community.
 Lia Falco, in partnership with Arizona Project WET, is studying the effects of receiving AquaSTEM curriculum on middle school students’ sense of purpose and their interest in STEM careers.
 Arizona Project WET has a mission to develop water stewardship and STEM literacy in K-12 settings.
 By teaching content and skill while incorporating values and changing behaviors, it may be found that there is a greater sense of purpose which could compel one toward a STEM career.
 This project is supported by Smith Endowment funds.

 The Common Core State Standards and their variations influence K-12 curriculum, particularly in the teaching of literacy, across the U.S. and internationally.
 Funded by the UA’s language resource center CERCLL, Kathy Short worked with the Common Core State Standards exemplar list to pair those recommendations with global fiction and nonfiction.
 Short also found global fiction and nonfiction to recommend that does not fit a pairing but are books students find engaging and that connect them to global cultures.
 The evaluation process included appropriate fit with school curriculum and strong cultural connections.
-Please find these global book lists here.
+Global book lists.

 We often think shouting is the way to get our voice to carry, but evidence of whistle languages around the globe prove otherwise.
 Whistle languages were developed specifically for the efficiency of communication between people over distance.
 On the island of La Gomera, one of the smallest of the Canary Islands, ‘el silbo’ is one such ancient whistling language.
 A large community used ‘el silbo’ to get sometimes-urgent messages across the dramatic peaks and valleys of the island’s landscape.
 If you did not master the language, it meant walking miles to speak the message.

 With cultural shifts over the last half-century, including emigration, road construction and, the relatively recent development of mobile phones, the use of the ‘el silbo’ language has declined.
 Over the past 20 years, though, there have been efforts in La Gomera to revive ‘el silbo’.
 The community sees the disappearance of the language an endangerment of La Gomera’s cultural heritage.
 Eliane Rubinstein-Avila is working on an ethnographic case study of the current teaching and learning ‘el silbo’ in La Gomera schools.
-You can read more on this topic here.
+Read more on this topic.

 The Center on Literacy and Deafness is a multi-university Center funded by the Institute of Educational Sciences.
 The UA research team includes Shirin D. Antia, M. Christina Rivera, Jennifer Catalano, and Janna Dunagan.
 Their collaborations work toward the identification of instructional variables that influence Deaf and Hard of Hearing (DHH) children's learning of literacy and language.
 In order to develop promising and effective interventions, the University of Arizona team has established language intervention strategies designed to enhance DHH children's learning of vocabulary and English syntax.
 More on this project can be found on the CLAD site.